Just like rats, mice are another type of stubborn rodents that can easily invade your home and destroy your property.

 These materials include:

-All these have aerations that provide stable footings for mice and so make it easy for them to climb, move around and through pieces of furniture.
+All these have aerations that provide stable footings for mice and so make it simple for them to climb, move around, and through pieces of furniture.

 Can Mice Climb Stairs?

-Given their great climbing and jumping skills, stairs are not hard for mice to go past.
+Given their great climbing and jumping skills, stairs can be climbed with ease!

 The edges on every staircase is a landing space for mice when they are jumping from one step to another, in both going up and down the stairs.
 The armrests also are access points for mice since some of them have connectors or are made of wood.